dave92082/SolarEdge-Exporter/README.md

 provided by the monitoring service/api, I created this exporter to connects directly to SolarEdge inverter over ModBus TCP to export (near) real time data to Prometheus.

+## Status
+The code could use some clean up but I have had it running for a weeks scraping data from the inverter every 5 seconds without any issues.

 ## Requirements
 * SolarEdge Inverter that supports SunSpec protocol (Tested with SE5000 w.
 CPU version 3.2221.0)
 * ModBus TCP Enabled on the inverter